 Christina Ruth, a NICU R.N, cared for and touched the lives of thousands of newborns in Calgary, Alberta; and Boston, Massachusetts.
 Her nursing values, altruism, and dedication to the profession are deeply felt to this day by her fellow caregivers, loved ones, the families of her patients, and even her patients who thanked her later in life for the nurturing and care they received at a critical juncture in their lives.
-On October 24th, 2015: After suffering a long illness with cancer, Christina gently and gracefully passed away at her home in Winchester, with her husband, her sister, and good friends by her side.
+On October 24th, 2015: After suffering a long illness with cancer, Christina gently and gracefully passed away at her home in Winchester, with her family, and good friends by her side.

 The “Caring for Angels Foundation” was inspired by Christina’s selfless dedication to assisting her patients and fellow caregivers.
 The foundation is committed to assisting nurses with educational and training resources.
 A mission statement is located on the Foundation Mission page of the website.
 For more information, please visit the Obituary page of the website or view http://www.currentobituary.com/Memory.aspx?Memory_ObitdID=185500.